Behind the Scenes

 The Fallen Heroes Wreath Program Arizona strives to remember the brave Law Enforcement Officers and Firefighters who made the ultimate sacrifice in service to our state.

 This program began in 2014 as an act of remembrance for fallen Philadelphia Police Officer John Pawlowksi.
 Officer Pawlowski’s sister-in-law, Michelle Pawlowski, wanted to remember the ultimate sacrifice John and other Officers buried at his cemetery made.
 It began modestly with eighteen wreaths, and spread the following year to include all 274 Philadelphia Police Officers killed in the line of duty.
-Today, the original program has expanded to include almost all of Pennsylvania.
+Today, the original program has expanded to include all of Pennsylvania.

 In 2016, the program was brought to Arizona by Erin Morgan, wife to Phoenix Police Officer Matt Morgan.
 Unable to find a fair way to remember only part of the state, Erin chose to take on the entire state the first year, which included 295 Officers from town, city, county, state and federal departments.